How do I find the zoning designation of my property?

 Where can I pick up political signs that have been removed by Town of Cary staff that did not meet the above regulations?

 Signs can be picked up at Town Hall (316 N. Academy Street) on the third floor of the parking garage in the storage area labeled “Temporary Sign Storage.”
-For questions please contact our Contact Center at (919) 469-4046.
+For questions please call 311 or (919) 469-4000.

 How do I get approval for special events/temporary uses?

 Non-residential special events such as a race, walk/ride event, outdoor live band, grand opening, sale of agricultural products, ground breaking ceremonies, athletic events or similar type events require temporary use permit application approval.
 Due to multi-departmental review of the application, a temporary use permit application needs to be submitted at least two weeks prior to the event.
 Temporary Use Permits are limited to a set number of days per parcel based on the type of event.
-For more information, refer to Section 5.4 of the LDO, or contact the Planning Department at (919) 469-4046.
+For more information, refer to Section 5.4 of the LDO, or call 311 or (919) 469-4000.

 Streams in Cary are protected by 50-foot and 100-foot buffer widths depending on their classification.
-To learn more about how Stream Buffers may affect your property or to determine buffer width, contact storm water services at (919) 462-3932.
+To learn more about how Stream Buffers may affect your property or to determine buffer width, call 311 or (919) 462-3932.

 Grass, weeds and undergrowth on any property in the Town should not exceed a height of eight inches.
 If a property owner, lessee or occupant with control of a property fails, refuses or neglects to cut, destroy or remove such weeds within two days after receipt of notice to do so given by the Public Works and Utilities Department, then the Town, through its agents and employees, may enter upon such lot or premises for a depth of 50 feet from each abutting property line, and cut and destroy such weeds and undergrowth for a depth of 50 feet from each abutting property line.
 The cost and expense thereof shall be paid by the owner, lessee, occupant or agent, or it shall become a lien against such property in the same manner as for taxes.
-For more information on Tall Grass Regulations, please contact the Public Works and Utilities Department.
+For more information on Tall Grass Regulations, call 311 or (919) 469-4000.